ClaytonJaksha/lab5/README.md

 ## Debugging

 Debugging was primarily done by looking at the Nokia 1202 display and the stored register and expression values within CCS-6.0's debugging feature.
+Also, for A functionality, I left my LED stuff from basic functionality too to make sure everything up until the if statements were working.

 ## Testing Methodology/Results